Skip to content

 What is Attachment in Childhood?

-Secure attachment in childhood is the relationship a young child forms in early life with a reliable, predictable, consistent, and dependable caregiver.
-A healthy bond is important, and the absence of this bond can cause harm to a child.
+For secure attachment to form, a child needs to be safe, seen, and soothed.
+A child needs to be with safe, reliable, predictable, and dependable caregivers.
+A healthy bond is important in childhood, and the absence of this bond can cause harm to a child.

-Children who don’t have secure attachments, for whatever reason, can develop insecure or disordered attachment.
-This disordered attachment is characterized by a failure to trust caregivers and a Push/Pull interaction style that is needy one moment and sometimes violent and out of control the next moment.
+Disordered attachment is characterized by a failure to trust caregivers.
+Children may show a Push/Pull interaction style.
+The child is needy one moment and sometimes violent and out of control the next moment.

 Symptoms of Attachment Concerns in Children